What can I do with a pharmaceutical sciences major?

 A PharmD program is generally four years long.
 Typically, students interested in becoming a pharmacist take two years of undergraduate prerequisite courses then apply to pharmacy school.

 The PharmD curriculum primarily focuses on gaining knowledge of the biological sciences with a clinical component that teaches future pharmacists to be health care providers.

 What programs in pharmaceutical sciences does UCI offer?

-The UCI Department of Pharmaceutical Sciences offers both undergraduate and graduate programs that prepare students for future careers in pharmacy, medicine, and biomedical research.
-Here is a summary of the programs the department has to offer:
+The UCI School of Pharmacy & Pharmaceutical Sciences offers both undergraduate and graduate programs that prepare students for future careers in pharmacy, medicine, and biomedical research.
+Here is a summary of the programs the school has to offer:

 UCI’s undergraduate degree in pharmaceutical sciences is among the top-10 pharmaceutical sciences departments in the nation.
 The program curriculum integrates concepts from biology, chemistry, chemical engineering, pharmacology and physiology.

 The Departments of Pharmaceutical Sciences and Pharmacology offer an interdepartmental program leading to a PhD in Pharmacological Sciences with a Concentration in Pharmaceutical Sciences, Pharmacology, or Medicinal Chemistry.